Dashlane/.github/profile/README.md

 # Dashlane: Under the Hood

 We are the creators of the Dashlane password manager.
-In our public repository you will find the source code for our mobile apps as well as a CLI to Dashlane.
+In our public repositories you will find the source code for our mobile apps as well as a CLI to Dashlane.

 Many of the technical details of our product can be found in our white paper here: